Learned, Lagged, LLM-splained: LLM Responses to End User Security Questions: Method

-\textbf{Dominant security topics.} Through a thematic analysis of security content trusted resources made available to users, namely, National Institute of Standards and Technology (NIST) \cite{NIST}, National Cyber Security Centre (NCSC) \cite{NCSC}, Cybersecurity and Infrastructure Security Agency (CISA) \cite{CISA}, and National Cybersecurity Alliance (NCA) \cite{NCA}, we identified seven high level security categories and underlying fine grained security topics.
-Our Authentication, Software Updates and Safe Browsing categories appear to align well with categories in \cite{redmiles2020webadvice} (e.g. ``Passwords’’ and ``Network Security’’, ``Software’’, ``Browsers’’, respectively) although the questions in our respective corpora likely differ.
+\paragraph{Identifying security topics.} To answer our RQs, we built a corpus that would closely represent common end user security concerns.
+To start, we collected security topics from trusted security content resources made available to users from the National Institute of Standards and Technology (NIST) \cite{NIST}, National Cyber Security Center (NCSC) \cite{NCSC}, Cybersecurity and Infrastructure Security Agency (CISA)~\cite{CISA}, and National Cybersecurity Alliance (NCA) \cite{NCA}.
+We identified seven high-level security categories: Authentication, Social Engineering, Software Updates, Antivirus / Antimalware, Safe Browsing, Secure Wi-Fi / Network, and Smart Devices Security.
+We also noted the underlying fine-grained security topics that were discussed in these resources, shown in~\Cref{tab:categories-table}.

-\textbf{Questions and Authoritative Answer Sources.} To collect questions in the 7 security categories we developed Google search queries related to topics, some examples of which are in \Cref{tab:categories-table}.
-With the queries we identified websites meeting our trusted resource criteria that are popular sources of security guidance and mined them for FAQs guides.
-We included product sites (Chrome, Edge, Facebook, Gmail, etc.) to collect security FAQs that are relevant to users.
-Questions from these included “How to secure a hacked or compromised Google Account?”, “How to recover Instagram account for which I lost access to linked phone number?”, etc.

-We also used templates to construct questions related to the 7 categories.
-In particular, we used 2 templates: ``What is [insert security concept, technology or product]’’ and ``Why should [insert a security related behavior, practice or attitude]’’.
-For example, “Why should I trust [password manager] with my passwords?", where [password manager] is replaced with popular password managers; or ``What is a [type of scam]?", where [type of scam] is replaced with various types (e.g. romance scam, lottery scam, pig butchering scam).
-In the end, we had collected questions from more than $50$ trusted resources in our corpus.

-For each question, we also identified authoritative sources with which to verify LLM responses later in our study.
-All authoritative sources were published by organizations meeting our trusted resource criteria.
-Often the website containing an FAQ was found to be an authoritative source for that question.
-However, we also drew upon the trusted resources to serve as authoritative sources for questions in many categories.
-In case of multiple authoritative sources for a question, we used all authoritative sources and distilled information using our subject matter expertise to assess responses.
-All of our authoritative sources were reviewed and confirmed to be reliable by cybersecurity subject matter experts at a large financial services institution.